akashdeep023/Next-Coding/README.md

 -   These features include routing, optimized rendering, data fetching, bundling, compiling and more.

--   You don;t need to install additional packages as Next.js provides everything you need.
+-   You don't need to install additional packages as Next.js provides everything you need.

 -   Opinions and conventions should be followed to implement these features.

 -   Next.js simplifies the process of building a web application for production.

     1. Routing
     2. Api routes
     3. Redirect
     4. Data fetching
     5. Styling
     6. Optimization
     7. Dev and prod build system and more

 ## Prerequisites